 The German marque concluded their debut season with a commendable eighth in the Teams' standings, following Lotterer's podium and a consistent points-scoring run in the final six rounds of the 2019/20 season in Berlin.

-Without the double DSQ, the German marque would have been troubling the sharp end of the standings, as both Wehrlein and teammate Lotterer scored consistently through a strong second half of the season.
+Without the double DSQ, the German marque would have been troubling the sharp end of the standings, as both Wehrlein and teammate Lotterer scored consistently through a solid second half of the season.
 Silverware for Wehrlein in Rome and second for Lotterer in Valencia were the highlights of a season that resulted in 11th and 17th in the standings, respectively, for the duo.

-The team secured a breakthrough first win, and maiden one-two with Wehrlein heading home Lotterer in dominant fashion – the Porsche pair essentially forcing an extra lap upon the rest of the field such was the success of their combination of strategy, pace and energy management.
+The team secured a breakthrough first win and maiden one-two with Wehrlein heading home Lotterer in dominant fashion – the Porsche pair essentially forcing an extra lap upon the rest of the field.
+Such was the success of their combination of strategy, pace and energy management.
 From there, the team couldn’t quite double down in an ultra-competitive campaign but did improve to 11th and 12th in the Drivers’ running.

-Porsche wasted no time getting up to speed for the start of the GEN 3 Era.
+Porsche wasted no time getting up to speed for the start of the GEN3 Era.
 The German outfit were consistent podium finishers in the opening five races of the season, with Wehrlein commencing proceedings with second in Mexico City.
-He followed this up with back-to-back wins in the Diriyah double-header, before handing the reins to his teammate Da Costa.
+He followed this up with back-to-back wins in the Diriyah double-header before handing the reins to his teammate Da Costa.
 The Portuguese driver took third in Hyderabad before claiming his maiden for Porsche at the inaugural Cape Town E-Prix in Round 5.